pablo53/devops-lab/README.md

 ### SonarQube

-SonarQube UI can be accessed from the host at `http://localhost:30900/sonarqube`.
+SonarQube UI can be accessed from the host at `http://localhost:30900/sonarqube` or, locaaly, at `http://sonarqube-service:9100/sonarqube`.
 The default credentials on the first login are: username `admin` and password `admin`.
 Immediately, after the first successful login with these credentials, SonarQube asks to change them.
 If You encounter a strange behaviour of SonarQube UI, clean the cookies in Your browser.